-- A detailed Advanced Studio Workbook, that supports studio and webinar learning activities.
+- A detailed Advanced Studio Workbook (75 pages), that supports studio and webinar learning activities.

 The Advanced Studio teaches correct approaches and mental models that allow for overanalysis, perfectionism and overthinking to work for you as strengths, rather than against you as weaknesses that impede performance.

 Candidates learn how to apply this theory in four ways, via: